The Yamaha P-35 is an 88-note portable digital piano with a Graded Hammer keyboard that offers a feel similar to that provided by an acoustic piano.

 The touch response is realistic and provides the same response available on an acoustic piano.
 At less than 40 pounds, the lightweight digital piano is easy to transport from practice to venue and to take back home.

 With its Duo Mode the keyboard can be split in two to facilitate instruction and learning.
-Another benefit is the cost of the Yamaha P35.
-It is very affordable while still offering key features most look for in a digital piano.
+Another benefit is the cost of the Yamaha P-35.
+It is very affordable while still offering key features most look for in a top digital piano.

 The main downside with the piano is the added weight put on when the keyboard cover is used.

-Pedal Response: The pedal responds in the opposite way that most pianos do.
-In order to suppress the effects of the pedal is must be pressed.
+- Pedal Response – The pedal responds in the opposite way that most pianos do.
+In order to suppress the effects of the pedal it must be pressed.